 You have a constant gnawing (or frequent feeling) that you are not good enough, valuable enough, or worthy of love.

-You hate and/or are terrified of making mistakes or failing, and this fear is tied to your believe that your mistakes and failure show that you are deeply flawed, broken, or undeserving in some way.
+Or you hate and/or are terrified of making mistakes or failing.
+And this fear is tied to your believe that your mistakes and failure show that you are deeply flawed, broken, or undeserving in some way.

 You are extremely critical of yourself and/or struggle from perfectionism.

-You push yourself to do more all the time, but the goal you are reaching for is either vague or seemingly impossible to reach.
+And you push yourself to do more all the time.
+But the goal you are reaching for is either vague or seemingly impossible to reach.
 So it feels like you will never do enough or be enough.

 The Do Enough Myth

-These feelings are so common you might feel like these are just the feelings that everyone has, and they are “just the way life is”.
+These feelings are so common you might feel like these are just the feelings that everyone has.
+You might feel they are “just the way life is”.

-There are many causes of shame, but I think one of the most common causes of shame is something that most of us adopt early in life that I call the Do Enough Myth, and it is a myth that is especially common in the United States culture.
+There are many causes of shame, but I think one of the most common causes of shame is something that most of us adopt early in life that I call the Do Enough Myth.
+It is a myth that is especially common in the United States culture.

 The myth goes something like this:

-You are not born a valuable, worthy, and lovable person—you must prove your value and worth.
-In order to prove it, you must be gorgeous/fit, organized, have a clean house, do enough to please God (if you are religious), work really hard to be successful and rich, and be highly attractive to the opposite sex, or be all your friends and family members want you to be .
+You are not born a valuable, worthy, and lovable person.
+Rather, you must prove your value and worth.
+In order to prove it, you must be gorgeous/fit, organized, have a clean house, do enough to please God (if you are religious), work really hard to be successful and rich, and be highly attractive to the opposite sex.
+You must be all your friends and family members want you to be .
 Basically, you need to have it all together, all the time.

 The Do Enough Myth has little to no tolerance for mistakes, failure, emotional pain, emotional breakdowns, confusion, tragedy or despair.